 No convertible data can be present in a reference partitioning key column.

-This release of the DMU supports the migration of pluggable databases (PDBs) in Oracle Database 12c.
-In order to convert a PDB using the DMU in a container database (CDB), the root container's character set must be the same as the migration target character set (AL32UTF8 or UTF8).
-When this requirement is not met, the DMU can still be used for scanning and cleansing PDBs but the conversion operation will be disallowed.
+This release of the DMU supports the migration of pluggable databases (PDBs).
+To convert a PDB using the DMU in a container database (CDB), the root container's character set must be the same as the migration target character set (AL32UTF8 or UTF8).
+When this requirement is not met, you can still use the DMU for scanning and cleansing PDBs, but the conversion operation is disallowed.

 From the Java SE download page on